|

 This is the 1997 model of the

-different than what was built.
-A series of low rise buildings (from six
+A series of low rise buildings (from six to 18 floors) were to house

-to 18 floors) were to house the 900+ rooms.
-The buildings that encircle
+the 900+ rooms.
+The buildings that encircle the driveway would have

-the driveway would have completely blocked the views of the old original
+completely blocked the views of the old original towers.

 Instead, the

-original towers were re-skinned to match the style of the new single
+original towers were re-skinned to match the style of the new

 tower.

-The Roman Plaza which now has two indoor/outdoor
+The Roman Plaza, which now has two indoor/outdoor

-restaurants was not part of the original plan.
+original plan.
 You can see more of the

 completed project here. |